 Microsoft regularly pushes windows updates with bug fixes and security improvements to ensure the proper functioning of a system and maintaining its security.
-And Windows 10 is set to download and install updates automatically, means whenever new updates available windows update automatically down and install them on your system.
+And Windows 10 is set to download and install updates automatically, means whenever new updates available windows updates automatically down and installs them on your system.
 But some of the users found Windows update is very annoying and it breaks the system.
 And windows 10 no option to turn off automatic updates.
 If you are looking for Disable Automatic Updates on Windows 10, follow the steps below.

 Disable Windows 10 update permanently

 Before proceeding, remember that some of the automatic updates will be security updates or important stability improvements that you will want to have installed on your system.
 Keep this in mind if you choose to keep automatic updates turned off for an extended period of time.